Chinese Lantern Festival

 Activities and Traditions on Lantern Festival Celebration

-Here are some of these activities:
+Here are some of the key activities:

 Red lanterns with various designs